LasseRosenow/HAW-Hamburg-Typst-Template/examples/report/main.typ

 // Take a look at the file `template.typ` in the file panel
 // to customize this template and discover how it works.
-#import "../../template/main.typ": config
+#import "../../template/main.typ": report
-#show: config.with(
+#show: report.with(
   title: "Universal Declaration of Human Rights",
   author: "United Nations",
   abstract: none,